xbaubes/UserHub/README.md

 # UserHub
-Basic CRUD application developed with Node + Express, designed to create, read, update, and delete users through a REST API.
+Basic CRUD application developed with **Node + Express**, designed to create, read, update, and delete users through a REST API.
 Uses Express.js to handle routes and HTTP requests, returning results in JSON.

 ---

-This project includes Docker support for simplified setup and deployment.
+This project includes `Docker` support for simplified setup and deployment.
 You can build and run the API in a container without installing Node.js locally using this Docker command:
 ```bash
 docker compose up --build